lvce-editor/package-extension/README.md

-# @lvce-editor/package-extensions
+# @lvce-editor/package-extension

-Utility package for packaging extensions into a tar.br file.
+Utility package for packaging an extension into a tar.br file.